bsagarwal/Git-Project/README.txt

-to learn git commands and structure.
+just to learn git commands and structure.